Copyable Report Scaffold — AEO Client Report

 Layer 2 — Structural findings

 A per-page breakdown of what was reviewed and what was found.
-For each page: answer placement status, heading clarity assessment, schema alignment check, FAQ quality rating, and specific gap notes.
+For each page: answer placement status, heading clarity assessment, schema alignment check, FAQ quality rating, decline classification (slippage vs devaluation, if applicable), and specific gap notes.
 This layer is for the implementation team — the people who will actually make the changes.

 Layer 3 — Performance baseline and monitoring signals

 The data layer that makes before/after comparison possible.
-Record baseline GSC impressions, clicks, top queries, and schema status before changes are made.
+Record baseline GSC clicks (primary) and impressions (secondary, with inflation caveat) before changes are made.
 After implementation, monitor the same metrics at 30, 60, and 90 days.
+Ensure comparison windows do not overlap with known Google algorithm updates — if they do, flag this explicitly.
 The tracking AEO performance guide covers the monitoring approach in detail.

 Common reporting mistakes to avoid

-AEO PRO Lab produces the structured outputs that populate this reporting template — answer blocks, schema validation, gap notes, and stakeholder summaries.
+AEO Pro Lab is being built to produce the structured outputs that populate this reporting template — answer blocks, schema validation prompts, gap notes, data confidence notes, slippage/devaluation classifications, and stakeholder summaries.
 The report scaffold above gives you the presentation layer.
-AEO PRO Lab gives you the content to fill it with.
-Together, they make the reporting process repeatable rather than reinvented for each client.
+AEO Pro Lab is intended to provide the content to fill it with.
+Together, they are designed to make the reporting process repeatable rather than reinvented for each client.

 ← All Resources